How to Pack for Your Trip to Mardi Gras

 - All the Beads?
 Nah: There's no need to bring beads or buy them at all unless you've got your heart set on something special.
 Free beads – so many beads – and other “throws” (trinkets, doubloons, cups, stuffed animals) are generously thrown from every parade float.

 - Chairs, Coolers and a Ladder?
-Maybe: Don’t laugh, all can come in handy and they're a staple for many locals along parade routes.
+Maybe: All can come in handy and they're a staple for many locals along parade routes.
 Whether you plan to find a public area and set up camp for the day or do lots of walking, portable chairs for resting and a cooler for drinks and snacks can be lifesavers.
 Likewise, portable ladders (to help you take part in the action from the back of crowds) can come in handy as well.

 - Tissues & Hand Sanitizer: Private bathrooms are hard to come by, no matter which parade you’re attending.
 You’ll find porta-potties along most parade routes, so a pack of tissues and hand sanitizer may end up being two of the most prized possessions on your Mardi Gras packing list.